Umbraflamma/SANCTIS-cognitive-architecture/README.md

 Trying to do them all simultaneously produces muddled thought.

-SANCTIS gives LLMs the same separation humans use— but more consistently, cleanly, and without fatigue.
+SANCTIS gives LLMs the same separation humans use but more consistently, cleanly, and without fatigue.